 Start by making the cure for the salmon.

-Mix together the salt, sugar, pepper, lemon zest, juniper and dill to form a thick paste, ideally in a food processor.
+Mix together the salt, sugar, pepper, lemon zest, juniper and dill to form a thick paste.

 Cut the side of salmon in half lengthways so that you have two pieces of similar size.